singh1114/best/_posts/2020-03-21-introduction-to-knn-k-nearest-neighbor-algorithm-using-examples.md

 It calculates the probability of test value to be in class `j` using this function

 {% include math.html math_code="$P_r(Y=j|X=x_o) = \frac{1}{K}\sum_{i\epsilon N_o}I(y_i = j)$" style="margin-top:0.2em; margin-bottom:0.5em;" %}

+## Ways to calculate the distance in KNN

+The distance can be calculated using different ways which include these methods,

+* Euclidean Method
+* Manhattan Method
+* Minkowski Method

+For more information on distance, please read [this post on KNN](https://www.saedsayad.com/k_nearest_neighbors.htm)

+## The process of KNN with Example

+Dogs and horse example.